RealityNet/kobackupdec/README.md

 _This script is introduced by the blog post at https://blog.digital-forensics.it/2019/07/huawei-backup-decryptor.html._

-The `kobackupdec` script is a Python3 script aimed to decrypt Huawei *HiSuite* or *KoBackup* (the Android app) backups.
+The `kobackupdec` is a Python3 script aimed to decrypt Huawei *HiSuite* or *KoBackup* (the Android app) backups.
 When decrypting and uncompressing the archives, it will re-organize the output folders structure trying to _mimic_ the typical Android one.
 The script will work both on Windows and Linux hosts, provided the PyCryptoDome dependency.

 ## Usage

 The script *assumes* that backups are encrypted with a user-provided password.
-It actually does not support the HiSuite _self_ generated password, when the user does not provide its own.
+Actually it does not support the HiSuite _self_ generated password, when the user does not provide its own.

 ```
 usage: kobackupdec.py [-h] [-v] password backup_path dest_path